Duxter7/GA-English-Notes/IT English 2 (A2).md

 ## 30-07-2025

 Anything else?
-Can I try this T-Shirt on
+Can I try this T-Shirt on?
+I'll take it, thank you
+I'll leave it, it's not right
+I'll th